TALI-OSU/Curriculum/Calculator_with_JavaScript.md

      * Will allow students and parents to understand how to take in input and print to the console.
   3. Design the calculator (whole group)
      * Walk the students through designing a problem that can be solved computationally.
-     * Go through understanding the problem to make sure all students understand what the problem is asking before they try to solve the problem.
+     * Go through the "understanding the problem" step to make sure all students understand what the problem is asking before they try to solve the problem.
-     * The flowchart method can be used.
+     * A flowchart can be drawn to visualize the design.
      * Help students think about how the tools they learned (variables and if statements) can be used to help them create a calculator.
   4. Create the Calculator (individual parent-student activity)
-     * Use Repl.it to create the calculator in Javascript.
+     * Use [Repl.it](https://repl.it/) to create the calculator in Javascript.
      * The students and parents will implement addition, subtraction, multiplication, and division.
      * For extended learning, students can implement different equations.
      * For further learning, students can implement a ui for their calculator.